nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/contributing-an-operation.md

 ```

-You can see how `@Context`&nbsp;is used to inject the current CoreSession instance into the session member.
+You can see how `@Context` is used to inject the current CoreSession instance into the session member.
 It is recommended to use this technique to acquire a CoreSession instead of creating a new session.
 This way you reuse the same CoreSession used by all the other operations in the chain.
 You don't need to worry about closing the session &mdash; the automation service will close the session for you when needed.

 You can use `@Context` also to inject any Nuxeo Service or the instance of the `OperationContext` object that represents the current execution context and that holds the execution state &mdash; like the last input, the context parameters, the core session, the current principal etc.

-The attributes of the `@Operation`&nbsp;annotation are required by operation chain creation tools like the one in [Nuxeo Studio]({{page space='studio' page='automation'}}) to be able to generate the list of existing operations and some additional operation information - like its name, a short description on how the operation is working etc. For a complete description of these attributes look into the annotation Javadoc.
+The attributes of the `@Operation` annotation are required by operation chain creation tools like the one in [Nuxeo Studio]({{page space='studio' page='automation'}}) to be able to generate the list of existing operations and some additional operation information - like its name, a short description on how the operation is working etc. For a complete description of these attributes look into the annotation Javadoc.

 You can see the operation above provides three operation methods with different signatures: